Characterizing the velocity anisotropy of the Milky Way's stellar halo: Discussion

 Later, \cite{Bird2021} showed the anisotropy profile with $\sim 4000$ BHB and more than 10000 K giants stars out to 60 kpc using SDSS/SEGUE and LAMOST data, complementing a previous work \citep{Bird2019}.
 Up to 25 kpc, they found an almost constant velocity anisotropy profile for BHB stars, oscillating between $\beta \sim 0.5 - 0.7$, and a more radial profile for K giants, increasing from $\beta \sim0.5$ to 0.8.
 Both stellar types show a decline beyond 20 kpc for the complete samples, in agreement with the findings presented in this work.
 On the other hand, no tangential anisotropy is observed at any distance, in contrast with our results, where the complete halo becomes tangentially dominated beyond 35 kpc.
 Despite the difference in the binning, we believe this disagreement could be due to the different sample size.
 Beyond 40 kpc, our sample comprises more than 800 stars, better mapping the kinematics in the outer regions.

-\cite{Wu2022} also observed a decrease in the anisotropy parameter for both BHB and K giant stars around 40 kpc, with BHB stars reaching negative values.
+\cite{Wu2022} also observed a decrease in $\beta$ for both BHB and K giant stars around 40 kpc, with BHB stars reaching negative values.
 Analyzing RRL stars, \cite{Liu2022} identified the previous transition, with a high anisotropy inside 20 kpc ($\beta \sim 0.8$), decreasing to a lower value ($\beta \sim 0.5$).
 Simulations indicate that the hierarchical halos are radially-biased, with $\beta$ increasing with distance in the inner region, and negative values are probably tracing unrelaxed accreted structures, such as Sgr and other streams (e.g., \citealt{Rashkov2013}, \citealt{Mondal2024}).
 Removing Sgr streams here does not erase the tangential signature in the outer halo, possibly pointing to the influence of other streams.

 Recently, \cite{Li2026} analyzed a large sample of K giant stars observed by DESI ($\sim 60,000$) and reported a similar velocity anisotropy profile, with a peak close to 10 kpc followed by a steady decrease, reaching isotropy around 85 kpc.
-Our result is consistent with their findings and the different in the point of transition would be expected since K giants present higher anisotropies at all distance radius.
+Our trend is consistent with their findings, with a peak at 10.7 kpc (see Table \ref{tab:slop}), and the difference in the point of isotropy (35 kpc with BHB stars) would be expected since K giants present higher anisotropies at all distances.
 Hence, the transition to tangential values would appear at a smaller distance for BHB stars.

-We would like to highlight the increase in the anisotropy profile observed from the innermost bin to around 10 kpc.
-Using IllustrisTNG simulations, \cite{He2024} showed that an increase of $\beta$ with Galactocentric distance out to the scale radius is observed for accreted halo stars in galaxies with $10^{12.6} \textendash 10^{15} \ \rm M_\odot$.
-More massive galaxies display lower values inside the scale radius, being as low as 0.3 close to the center.
-This increase is seen modestly in \cite{Kafle2013} and \cite{Bird2021} with K giants, with a difference of $\Delta\beta \lesssim 0.2$.
-It is also noted by \cite{Li2026} and associated to thick disk contamination.
-With a more detailed binning and a more restrictive selection of disk stars, we can confirm the rising in the anisotropy profile.
-In both samples analyzed here, we observe a smaller $\beta$ for the innermost bins, with an increase of 0.2 until 12 kpc for the complete sample and a higher, but slower, increment for the clean sample of $\beta \approx 0.4$ inside 30 kpc.